shiwaforce/poco/README.rst

 Home directory
 --------------

-The home directory is in the user's local home directory with the name: .poco
+The home directory is in the user's local home directory with the name: .pocok

 For example (OSX):
-    /Users/john.doe/.poco
+    /Users/john.doe/.pocok

 Basic configuration file
 ------------------------